 "This is a capability variable.
 Its value is determined by device capabilities.

-This attribute indicates the preamble prunctured channel, equal to 0 for the reception of an 80 MHz preamble where the secondary 20 MHz subchannel is punctured, equal to 1 for the reception of an 80 MHz preamble where one of the two 20 MHz subchannels in the secondary 40 MHz is punctured, equal to 2 for the reception of a 160 MHz or 80+80 MHz preamble where in the primary 80 MHz of the preamble only the secondary 20 MHz is punctured, and equal to 3 for the reception of a 160 MHz or 80+80 MHz preamble where in the primary 80 MHz of the preamble, the primary 40 MHz is present."
+This attribute is a bitmap that indicates the preamble puncturing support, where bit 0 is set to 1 to indicate support for the reception of an 80 MHz preamble where the only punctured subchannel is the secondary 20 MHz channel, bit 1 is set to 1 to indicate support for the reception of an 80 MHz preamble where the only punctured subchannel is one of the two 20 MHz subchannels in the secondary 40 MHz channel, bit 2 is set to 1 to indicate support for the reception of a 160 MHz or 80+80 MHz preamble where the only punctured subchannels are the secondary 20 MHz channel and zero to two of the 20 MHz subchannels in the secondary 80 MHz channel, and bit 3 is set to 1 to indicate support for the reception of a 160 MHz or 80+80 MHz preamble where the only punctured subchannels are one or both of the 20 MHz subchannels in the secondary 40 MHz channel and zero to two of the 20 MHz subchannels in the secondary 80 MHz channel.
+For bits 2 and 3, if two of the 20 MHz subchannels in the secondary 80 MHz channel are punctured, these are either the lower two or the higher two.
+No more than two adjacent 20 MHz subchannels are punctured across a 160 MHz preamble."

 ::= { dot11PhyHEEntry 2 }

 Instructions to the editor